Prepress Resources

 • RGB color is accepted.

-• Note that RGB color exceeds reproducible color for most print devices.
-Bright, vivid, saturated color in RGB image/art is subject to color gamut compression, converting the out of gamut color into a device’s printable color space.
-This conversion/compression leads to what is many times referred to as duller or washed out color.
-This does not mean your product will be dull, they will be produced at the maximum vibrancy printable.
-Our color proofs should reflect this conversion adequately.
+• RGB color exceeds reproducible color for most print devices.
+Bright, vivid, saturated color in RGB image/art is subject to color gamut compression, converting the out-of-gamut color into a device’s printable color space.
+This conversion/compression can lead to dull or washed-out color, however, this does not mean your product will be dull.
+Our color proofs will reflect this conversion adequately.
 Hard copy sample proofs will provide the most accurate representation.

 • Media (Stock, Paper) Color Performance